Merricx/merricx.github.io/src/pages/adventure-of-aes/index.md

 If we remember our previous differential observation, there are 129/256 probability that differential input/output is impossible.
 Instead of using possible pair of differential, we will use the opposite which is the impossible pair.
 We can use this property as distinguisher whether our state is in correct state or not.

 So, the main idea here is to generate all *impossible* state at the start of round 2 just before second `SubBytes` using $\alpha$.
 First, we want to bypass `SubBytes` using S-Box DDT like our previous attack on 1-round.
 But here, instead of finding possible S-Box output differential, we want to find impossible S-Box output differential.
 This will result in 129 impossible byte for each $\alpha$ denoted by $\mathbf{S} = (S_1, \ldots, S_{129})$.
-Then, for $S_i$ we apply $SR$, $MC$ and store this state to the list of impossible state.
+Then, for each $S_i$ we apply $SR$, $MC$ and store this state to the list of impossible state.

 ![](round2-2.png)